futureclint/namestormer/README.md

 ### Strengths

 Strong but simple idea with a lot of opportunities for growth in terms of additional features.
+Allows the user to experiment with new names from multiple categories.

 ### Weakness